woocommerce/qit-documentation/docs/custom-tests/05-bootstrap-and-test-phases.md

 ### Compatibility Test

-If instead you run with compatibility mode full, `qiit run:e2e qit-the-beaver --plugins cat-pictures --compatibility_mode=full`, it will:
+If instead you run with compatibility mode full, `qiit run:e2e qit-the-beaver --plugin cat-pictures --compatibility_mode=full`, it will:

 - Run the bootstrap phases of all the plugins
 - **Run the test phase of all plugins**